 8. Major Utility Facilities.
 Those facilities which have a substantial public impact, including but not limited to: sewage treatment plants and lagoons; electric generation facilities including biomass and coal energy generation facilities; and essential public facilities as defined in Chapter 20.855 VMC, Essential Public Facilities.

 9. Bulk Fossil Fuel Storage and Handling Facility.
-Bulk fossil fuel storage and handling facility means any structure, group of structures, equipment, or device that stores or transfers any material derived from prehistoric organic matter and used to generate energy, including but not limited to; petroleum and petroleum products, coal, and natural gases, including without limitation methane, propane, and butane.
+Bulk fossil fuel storage and handling facility means any structure, group of structures, equipment, or device that stores or transfers any material derived from prehistoric organic matter, including but not limited to; petroleum and petroleum products, coal, and natural gases, including without limitation methane, propane, and butane.
 The term does not include facilities that store and handle finished products derived from fossil fuels including but not limited to asphalt, plastics, fertilizers, paints, and denatured ethanol.
 Bulk fossil fuel storage and handling facilities are greater than 60,000 gallons cumulative storage.
+The Director may refer to RCW 82.38.020 or other state or federal laws to assist in interpretation of this use classification.

 10. Cleaner Fuels Storage and Handling Facility.
 Means any structure, group of structures, equipment or device previously classified as bulk fossil fuel storage and handling that is converted to store or transfers any material derived from cleaner fuels, as defined in VMC 20.150.

 11. Small Fossil Fuel or Cleaner Fuel Storage and Distribution Facilities.
 Means local distribution gas storage tanks with individual storage capacities of 30,000 gallons or less and cumulative storage of 60,000 gallons or less.
 Such tanks store fossil fuels or cleaner fuels and are either for local distribution to customers or serve as an accessory facility necessary to support an onsite allowed primary commercial, industrial, educational, scientific, or governmental use and do not otherwise meet the definitions of Bulk Fossil Fuel Storage and Handling Facility in D.9, or Vehicle Fuel Sales in C.5.c.
+Provided that accessory emergency generators shall not be considered a Small Fossil Fuel or Cleaner Fuel Storage and Distribution Facilities, which shall be governed by the primary use allowances and necessary fire code reviews.

 20.400 ZONING DISTRICTS